-- 3.20 This includes garage and shop rents, together with rechargeable repairs.
-It also includes charges for Lifeline equipment and the Telecare Service, together with contributions from the County Council for Supporting People. - 3.21 These income levels have been reviewed to reflect the overall increase in 2011/12 and current levels in 2012/13.
-Although there is an estimated reduction in rechargeable repairs, this has been offset by increases in garage and shop rents. - 3.22 It is anticipated that charges for Lifeline monitoring and Telecare will reduce from April 2013 with the new Warden Contract, although this is still to be confirmed at this stage.
-However, Supporting Contributions have been increased from £270,000 to £350,000 per year (cash limited) this compares to an actual of £414,000 in 2011/12. - 3.23 Overall, the change between 2012/13 and 2013/14 on these income streams combined is a gain of approximately £11,000.
-However, the previous projection assumed inflationary increases on Lifeline and Telecare charges. - 3.24 These have now been cash limited across the 10-year financial period, pending the new contract in April 2013.
+- 3.21 This includes garage and shop rents, together with rechargeable repairs.
+It also includes charges for Lifeline equipment and the Telecare Service, together with contributions from the County Council for Supporting People. - 3.22 These income levels have been reviewed to reflect the overall increase in 2011/12 and current levels in 2012/13.
+Although there is an estimated reduction in rechargeable repairs, this has been offset by increases in garage and shop rents.

+Supporting People, Careline and Telecare Services

+- 3.23 These services are subject to change with a degree of uncertainty regarding income from 2013/14.
+Charges and contributions are currently being agreed with the County Council who are looking to streamline amounts across the Council at reduced rates. - 3.24 Within this, Supporting People Contributions have been increased from £270,000 to £350,000 per year (cash limited) this compares to an actual of £414,000 in 2011/12.
+Other charges between 2012/13 and 2013/14 show a gain of approximately £11,000 overall.
+However, the previous projection assumed inflationary increases on Lifeline and Telecare charges.

+3.25 These have now been cash limited across the 10-year financial period, pending new arrangements from April 2013.
 Overall, this decreases income compared to the previous projection by £173k over 10-years.